 - At least 2 years of experience in your profession

-- Completion of the DPH approved ‘Train the Trainer’ Program offered through the Departments of Mental Health, Children and Families, and Developmental Services
+- Completion of the DPH approved ‘Train the Trainer’ Program offered through the Departments of Mental Health, Children and Families, Developmental Services, and Massachusetts Rehabilitation Commission.

 Being a trainer